tonethar/IGME-330-Spring-2021/weekly/p2-crit-groups.md

 ### TL;DR:
   1. Submit Prototype to myCourses by Wednesday Night (April 28th, 11:59pm).
 You will get some initial feedback Thursday.
-  2. Go back to your Crit-Group on Slack and post your work-in-progress by Saturday night (April 30th, 11:59pm).
+  2. Go back to your Crit-Group on Slack and post your work-in-progress by Saturday night (May 1st, 11:59pm).
-  3. Give feedback to all others by Sunday night (May 1st, 11:59pm) (see pinned post in group)
+  3. Give feedback to all others by Sunday night (May 2st, 11:59pm) (see pinned post in group)
   4. Be prepared to demo your project via screen-share in class on Tuesday (May 4th)
   5. Keep using the Crit Groups.